Dying Light: Critical reception

+According to review aggregator website Metacritic, the PC version of the game received "generally positive reviews" upon release.
+The PlayStation 4 and Xbox One versions received "mixed or average" reviews.

 Dan Whitehead from Eurogamer felt that the story, despite being predictable, was serviceable, though he noted that the main campaign was "repetitive".
 Writing for USgamer, Mike Williams described the hero as "generic", though he praised Roger Craig Smith's performance as Kyle Crane.
 Jeff Grubb from VentureBeat also criticised the writing and felt that the story does not make sense.
 Destructoid's Chris Carter lamented that the story was uninspired, and that the characters featured in the game were "contrived and boring".
 Kevin VanOrd from GameSpot stated that the story "lumbers through one cliche after another", though he remarked that it is "perfectly palatable", praising the voice acting and the expressive facial animation in the cutscenes.
 Mikel Reparaz from IGN believed that the characters were interesting, though "under-developed".
 He felt that the story was surprisingly straightforward, and wrote that the villain was "entertainingly cliched".
 In contrast, Brian Shea, writing for Game Informer, praised the story for being immersive, and remarked that the players will slowly grow attached to the characters.

-Grubb praised the responsive controls and liked the upgrade options and the progression system, which rewards players for taking risks during night.
+Grubb praised the responsive controls and liked the upgrade options and the progression system, which rewards players for taking risks during the night.
 He added that night gameplay was "exhilarating" and "truly terrifying".
 Christopher Livingston from PC Gamer agreed, stating that the differences between daytime and night-time gameplay were "remarkable".
-VanOrd also felt that night time gameplay was a terrifying experience and believed that it had successfully created tense moments.
-However, he felt that the melee combat was not as "fulfilling" as the original game.
+VanOrd also felt that night-time gameplay was a terrifying experience and believed that it had successfully created tense moments.
+However, he felt that the melee combat was not as "fulfilling" as it is in Dead Island.
 Carter, however, enjoyed the game's combat which he described as "deliberate" and regarded it as an improvement over the original Dead Island.
 Shea also liked the combat due to the "sheer brutality of the hand-to-hand animations", though he criticised the gunplay for not being as polished as the melee combat.
 Williams wrote that the free-running mechanic is "a ton of fun", and that he can "spend hours moving from one section of the city to the next".
 VanOrd also applauded the free running system, saying that it "energizes moments of great tension", and that climbing tall structures can be "an anxious exercise in precision".